macbeth/comfyui-truenas/README.md

 ## Changelog

-14 02 2026 - Updated ComfyUI to the version 0.13.
+15 02 2026 - Updated ComfyUI to the version 0.13.

+Updated Comfy UI to the version 0.13 (last release).
+Added a tag specific to the version.

+Updated all images.
+The previous version is now tagged with :old ... if you experience issue revert to this one.

-Updated all images but the one tagged with cuda [12.4] Added a new tag to identify the Comfy UI Version with the format comfy.x.xx (ex: comfy.0.13)
+Added a new tag to identify the Comfy UI Version with the format comfy.x.xx (ex: comfy.0.13)

 08 09 2025 - Installed a version of pytorch suitable to support 10xx nvidia family